-Associate Professor of Medicine (General Medical Disciplines) and, by courtesy, of Health Research and Policy (Epidemiology) at the Stanford University Medical Center
+Associate Professor of Medicine (General Medical Disciplines) and, by courtesy, of Epidemiology and Population Health at the Stanford University Medical Center

 Current Research and Scholarly Interests My research focuses on ethical issues in genetics and genomics, specifically return of results and translation for exome and whole genome sequencing and translation of genomic sequencing into the clinical setting.
 I also conduct research on ethical issues in clinical care and research for patients and families with autism and other developmental and cognitive disabilities.

 Professor of Medicine (Nephrology) at the Palo Alto Veterans Affairs Health Care System

 Current Research and Scholarly Interests I am a clinical and health services investigator whose primary interest is in improving the quality of end-stage renal disease (ESRD) care among older adults.
 My previous and current work aims to describe outcomes (especially geriatric outcomes) in older patients and to compare the effectiveness of different ESRD management strategies on these outcomes.